Martinalappurath/StockFlow/README.md

 - Admins can delete or update items.
 - The App can generate report for admin based on past sales.
 - Staffs can inform admin about restocking an item.

+## (Arjun Kannammathra Balachandran)
+- Admins can publish notification to all staff users.
+- The staff can reduce inventory stock amount based on sale.
+- Admin can publish the work schedule through the app for staffs
+- Admin can see who made the sale and its details like profit and quantity.